risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/003-query-from-odb.md

 # Query the results from the original database

-Alternatively, you can use a foreign data wrapper (FDW) in PostgreSQL to directly retrieve the analysis results from RisingWave.
+Alternatively, a foreign data wrapper (FDW) can be used in PostgreSQL to directly retrieve the analysis results from RisingWave.

 ## Query results using a FDW

-Recall the materialized view created in [Create and update a materialized view](/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md#create-and-update-a-materialized-view).
+We will continue to use the materialized view created in [Create and update a materialized view](/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md#create-and-update-a-materialized-view).

-For additional information on how to set up PostgreSQL, see [Install PostgreSQL](/00-get-started/00-install-kafka-pg-rw.md#install-postgresql).
 Ensure that the PostgreSQL service supports the `postgres_fdw` extension.
 See [PostgreSQL's documentation](https://www.postgresql.org/docs/current/postgres-fdw.html) for more information.

 Start by running the following commands in the PostgreSQL database to prepare remote access.